raphc43/Data-Sanitizer--custom-server/README.md

 # Why use a server?
 The chart.html uses fetch API to get the data from stats.json, and fetch does not directly work with local directories, hence it requires a server to fetch files.
-And since the host is only one, fetching encounters no CORS issues.
+Sinceince the host is only one, fetching encounters no CORS issues, but I modified the server in order to expand the scope of the project.
+For example after implementing
+React, fetch API will be able to bypass CORS